AnshumanAI/AnshumanAI/README.md

 # Namaste🙏
-I'm an AI guy, generative AI, NLP, and transformer-based models are my thing.
-My work revolves around exploring the latest techniques in machine learning and deep learning to push the boundaries of what's possible in technology.
+I'm an AI guy(wait !! don't cringe ,i actually am), generative AI, NLP, and transformer-based models are my thing(yeah i can explain you the attention paper).
+My work revolves around exploring the latest techniques in machine learning and deep learning to push the boundaries of what's possible in technology(this was hyperbole , wasn't it?).

 ## What I Do
 - **Research on Vulnerabilities of LLM Integrated Systems:** Research on RAG Systems.